 Our business operation and international expansion is subject to geopolitical risks.
-We rely on our production partners in Taiwan for the fabrication, testing and packaging of our ASICs.
-Any significant deterioration in the cross-strait relationship may have a negative impact on the ability of our production partners in Taiwan to fulfill their contractual obligations and ship the ASICs to us, which could have a material and adverse effect on our business, financial condition and results of operations.
+We rely on our production partners in and outside of PRC for the fabrication, testing and packaging for our ASICs.
+Any significant deterioration in the cross-strait relationship may have a negative impact on the ability of our production partners outside of PRC to fulfill their contractual obligations and ship the ASICs to us, which could have a material and adverse effect on our business, financial condition and results of operations.

 In addition, there might be significant changes to United States trade policies, treaties and tariffs, including trade policies and tariffs regarding the PRC.
 China may respond by imposing retaliatory trade measures against the United States.
-We rely on suppliers in the United States for the supply of certain equipment and tools, such as our electronic design automation, a development tool.
+We rely on suppliers in the United States for the supply of certain equipment and tools.
 If the United States restricts or prohibits the importation of ASICs or related products from China, our international expansion may be negatively affected.
 If China imposes retaliatory trade measures that affect the importation of the equipment and tools we require, we may face difficulty in our production.
-In both cases, our business, financial condition and results of operations could be materially and adversely affected.
+In all cases, our business, financial condition and results of operations could be materially and adversely affected.